tex/vimpreviewpandoc/README.md

 ## Theory of operation

- `BufWritePost` event executes following:
+ `BufWritePost`, `CursorHold,CusrsorHildI`, `TextChanged, TextChangedI` events execute the following:

- - `pandoc` to convert MarkDown document to HTML
+ - pandoc to convert MarkDown document to HTML

     - custom filter to create a graphviz graphs from `dot` code blocks
     - custom filter to replace relative paths to images to absolute paths